Kiss You Inside Out: Commercial

 "Kiss You Inside Out" debuted at number 35 on the Billboard Canadian Hot 100 chart dated June 9, 2012.
 It rose 10 positions to enter the top 5 on the July 7 chart, earning the distinction of "airplay gainer" for the week.
 The song reached its peak position of 2 on the chart dated August 25, 2012, held off the top spot by Katy Perry's "Wide Awake".
 "Kiss You Inside Out" is both the band's highest-charting and best-selling song to date (as of June 2016).
 The single has been certified 3× Platinum by Music Canada, selling over 240,000 copies by November 2012.
 On the Hot Canadian Digital Songs component chart, "Kiss You Inside Out" peaked at number 3 on the chart dated July 14, 2012.
 The song was a radio hit, reaching the top 10 of the Canada CHR/Top 40 and Canada Hot AC charts and additionally reaching number one on Canada AC.
+"Kiss You Inside Out" was the seventh most-played song on Canadian radio in 2012, according to Nielsen Company.

 "Kiss You Inside Out" is the band's second song to chart in the United States, where it impacted the Adult Pop Songs chart monitored by Billboard.
 It eventually peaked on the same at number 24 on the chart dated October 20, 2012.